Dirk1980ac/kickstarts/README.md

 ## License

 These project is release under the CC0 license.
 You are free to use, modify and share these files without any limitations.

+## Localization

+You might want to change the language, timezone and keyboard layout  to fit yout needs since I set them to german/germany because that is where I live.